The-AhmadAA/The-AhmadAA/README.md

 - I'm also tinkering with:
   -  Maintaining and updating the website for UQ Mechatronics and Robotics Society
-  -  Javascript, and plan to progress onto React and Node.js.
+  -  Learning Javascript, and planning to progress onto React and Node.js.
   -  MATLAB and some of the ML and CV toolboxes
   -  ROS 1 (Humble) for UQ Racing

 - Interested in embedded systems, robotics, cybersecurity and machine learning.
 To those ends, I'm involved in robotics projects and CTFs wherever possible.